Charles E. Kilbourne: Biography

 Kilbourne was born at Fort Myer, Virginia on December 23, 1872, a son of Charles E. Kilbourne Sr. (1844–1903) and Ada (Coolidge) Kilbourne.
-The senior Kilbourne was a career United States Army officer who served in the Union Army during the American Civil War and attained the regular rank of major and brevet rank of colonel.
+The senior Kilbourne was a career United States Army officer who served in the Union Army during the American Civil War and attained the Regular Army rank of major and brevet rank of colonel.
 The younger Kilbourne graduated from the Virginia Military Institute (VMI) in 1894 with academic distinction, winning the Second Jackson-Hope Medal for academic achievement.
 Kilbourne was an Honor Graduate of the Artillery School in 1903, a graduate of the General Staff College in 1920, and served as VMI's sixth superintendent, October 1, 1937, to July 11, 1946.
 Prior to joining the army, he worked for the Weather Bureau.
 He was also a member of the Sigma Chi fraternity.